codemonument/deno_modup/Readme.md

 # modup CLI

-A CLI tool named `modup` (like the rustup cli) to upgrade deno module binaries installed from deno.land/x via `deno install`.
+A CLI tool by @codemonument named `modup` (like the rustup cli) to upgrade deno module binaries installed from deno.land/x via `deno install`.
 Language: Typescript
 Run via: deno / as portable cli
-Command (currently): codeup.exe
+Command (currently): modup.exe

 ## How to use